 Log Size18 – 20 in.

 When we first ordered the stove, we decided against the electric fan which fits nicely out of sight on the back of the stove.
 That was a mistake.
 After a month of being modestly happy with the amount of heat it put out, we ordered the fan.
 The fan more that triples the amount of heat circulation we were able to produce with the same amount of wood.
 It also has a nice feature that turns on the fan when the stove gets to a certain temperature and then shuts off the fan when the stove cools down.
 The fan is almost fire and forget.
 If you leave it in the auto position, it will automatically turn on when the stove gets to temperature.
 The stove will work with or without the fan but if you have power the fan is a nice addition.
 We had to add an electrical outlet behind the stove which took an electrician just a few hours to put in place.

 Although our cooking stove in our home works just fine, we decided to test the pacific energy wood burning stove for cooking.
 It passed the test with flying colors.
 We have fried eggs, cooked stews, beans, and chili on the stove.
 It probably goes with out saying but we found the cook top to work better with the circulating fan turned off.
 It takes more time than cooking on a direct flame but in a pinch you will be happy.
 Also, for Thanksgiving when you are running out of stove space, you easily have a spot for three more pans.
 If nothing else, you can use this stove as a place to keep your meals warm.

 Our second step to off the grid living was complete.
 First we moved away from the hustle and bustle of the city.
 Then we got back to basics of providing reliable heat for our home and for cooking.
 It was a good feeling to know that even in the worst situation that I could imagine, I would still be able to heat a small room in my house and provide a cooked meal without going outside.

-Coming soon, Off the Grid Part III – The Back Up Generator.
+Check out Part 3: Off the Grid Part III – The Back Up Generator